oss-specs/specs/README.md

 [![Test Coverage](https://codeclimate.com/github/oss-specs/specs/badges/coverage.svg)](https://codeclimate.com/github/oss-specs/specs/coverage)

 Start the server, in the UI specify a https URL for a Git repo, and if that repo contains markdown or feature files they will be displayed.
-The idea is to make specifications stored in a repo visible and searchable, for people who aren't familiar with version control systems, as part of a living documentation system.
+The idea is to make specifications stored in a repo visible and searchable, for people who aren't familiar with version control systems, and as part of a living documentation system.

+If you want to run Specs as a service we recommend you use the Docker instructions given below.

 ## Development installation instructions